imrahulr/imrahulr.github.io/_posts/2018-01-12-toxic-comment-classification.md

 categories: [ NLP, Kaggle ]
 image: assets/images/2.jpg
 github: https://github.com/imrahulr/Toxic-Comment-Classification-Kaggle
+description: Deep learning to identify and classify toxic comments on online forums.
 ---

->Deep learning to identify and classify toxic comments on online forums.

 This post presents our solution for <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge">Toxic Comment Classification Challenge</a> hosted on Kaggle by Zigsaw.
 This solution ranked 15th on the private leaderboard.
 The code can be found in <a href="https://github.com/imrahulr/Toxic-Comment-Classification-Kaggle">this</a> GitHub repository.